Gentle hip endoprosthesis in young patients

-Current highlight: First day clinical hip replacement surgery in one day
+Current highlight: First day clinical hip endoprosthesis surgery in one day

 A new hip in the morning and back home in the evening?
 This is possible thanks to the so-called AMIS procedure and the Rapid Recovery program.
 As the first medical doctor in Germany, Dr. med. med.
 Manfred Krieger, Specialist in Orthopedics and Traumatology in the Network of Specialists Rhein-Main, in cooperation with the GPR Health and Care Center Rüsselsheim, the modern surgery and rehabilitation procedure "Hip in a day".
 The advantages for the patients are obvious: they are better fit again and usually have less pain.